alchemist09/one-square-foot/README.md

 of inheriting methods that have been declared as static.
 Most classes in the system extend from a database abstraction class that has most of its methods that do non-class specific operations declared as static MySQL 5.0+
-An HTTP Server, prefarably Apache 2.0+
+An HTTP Server, preferably Apache 2.0+

 Required Extensions
 Perl Compatible Regular Extensions(PCRE) must be installed on your server.
 They are used for data validation purposes in the system

 Installation
 Download and extract the application files and folders into a folder located within your web server document root.
-For example, your can create a folder named one-square-foot in your web server's document root.
+For example, your can create a folder named one-square-foot in your web server document root.

 Create the One-Square-Foot Database
 Create the One-Sqaure-Foot database by either using the MySQL Console (a command-line-like utility for operating on MySQL), or a MySQL administration application like phpmyadmin.